Skip to Main Content

 When people were injured in an accident

 If you’re in an accident with injuries, filing a claim as soon as possible is even more important.
-Your insurance company will need to have a full picture of any medical costs involved in the accident to properly determine the payout amount it will provide.
+Your insurance company will need to have a full understanding of any medical costs involved in the accident to properly determine the payout amount it will provide.
 Even if it appears that no one is hurt in the immediate aftermath, those involved may later discover that they require medical attention, which can make it risky to avoid filing a claim.

 Is there ever a time I shouldn’t file an insurance claim?